 Time is LIMITED to File!

-Survivors from Illinois youth detention centers are coming forward, and legal action is growing against staff and institutions accused of sexual abuse.
+Survivors from Illinois behavioral health facilities are coming forward, and legal action is growing against staff and institutions accused of sexual abuse.

-If you or a loved one were abused as a minor in an Illinois juvenile facility, you may be entitled to significant compensation.
+If you or a loved one were abused as a minor at one of these facilities, you may be entitled to significant compensation.

-For years, youth in Illinois detention centers endured abuse in silence.
+For years, youth in Illinois behavioral health facilities endured abuse in silence.

-Across Illinois, nearly 1,000 former detainees have reported sexual abuse and misconduct in juvenile facilities — all abused as minors with no way to protect themselves.
+Across Illinois, nearly 1,000 former residents have reported sexual abuse and misconduct in behavioral health facilities — all abused as minors with no way to protect themselves.

 Today, survivors finally have a route to justice and accountability.
 Illinois lawsuits are seeking up to $2 million per survivor, underscoring the lifelong impact of the abuse.